Top Siouxland football prospects

 Offers: Iowa, Indiana, North Dakota State and Northern Iowa

-Baker and Thomas Jefferson open the season with a home game on Friday against Sioux City West.
+Baker and Thomas Jefferson (0-1) opened their season with a 34-7 loss to Sioux City West.

-Baker ran for 1,852 yards and 20 touchdowns while averaging 9.4 yards per carry in 2017.
-He also caught seven passes for 104 yards and two scores.
-Baker finished with 44.5 tackles, three tackles for loss, two fumble recoveries and one interception on defense.

 No. 5